Environment

 Responses to CDP questionnaires

-TBM has been voluntarily responding to questionnaires from CDP (formerly the Carbon Disclosure Project), an international ESG information disclosure and evaluation organization, since 2017.
-In fiscal 2023, we received a rating of B for climate change and B for water.
+TBM has voluntarily responded to the questionnaire from CDP (formerly the Carbon Disclosure Project), an international ESG disclosure and assessment organization, since 2017.
+For fiscal year 2024, we received ratings of B for Climate Change and B for Water.

 Support for calculation and reduction of GHG emissions